seanorama/masterclass/security-advanced/README.md

 - install Solr from HDPSearch for Audits (steps are based on http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.3.2/bk_Ranger_Install_Guide/content/solr_ranger_configure_standalone.html)

-- Install Solr Cloud.
+- Install Solr Cloud on each node.
 Note that Zookeeper must be running on nodes where this is setup
 ```
 # change JAVA_HOME, SOLR_ZK and SOLR_RANGER_HOME as needed
 export JAVA_HOME=/usr/java/default